Fidem/PortfolioProjects/README.md

 Hi and welcome to a few projects I have been doing inbetween finishing University and finding employment.

 Current Project List:
-Markup : *MNIST dataset classifier using Tensorflow
+- MNIST dataset classifier using Tensorflow